-- A. In 2008, California Authorized Local PACE Programs. - 34.
+- A. In 2008, California Authorized Local PACE Programs. - 33.
 The California Legislature introduced PACE in 2008.
-The legislative history reflects an intent that PACE's novel method of financing energy efficiency and water conservation improvements would benefit California homeowners, including homeowners without access to traditional sources of capital for home improvements. - 35.
-The primary participants in a PACE program are: (a) a government entity (typically a county or city) who authorizes the sale of public improvement bonds for initial funding of the program; (b) a non-governmental entity, usually a private business, that administers the program for the government entity (the "program administrator"); (c) home improvement contractors who solicit homeowners to enter into qualifying energy efficiency or water conservation projects and perform the work (typically after the program administrator approves the proposed contract); and (d) homeowners who contract for the offered improvements.
+The legislative history reflects an intent that PACE's novel method of financing energy efficiency and water conservation improvements would benefit California homeowners, including homeowners without access to traditional sources of capital for home improvements. - 34.
+The primary participants in a PACE program are: (a) a government entity (typically a county or city) who authorizes the sale of public improvement bonds for initial funding of the program; (b) a non-governmental entity, usually a private business, that administers the program for the government entity (the "program administrator"); (c) home improvement contractors who solicit homeowners to enter into qualifying energy efficiency or water conservation projects and perform the work (typically after the program administrator approves the proposed contract); and agree to provide any additional mortgages, home equity loans, or home equity lines of credit.